Pioneering Saudi women who inspire future generations!

 on

-Pioneers Saudi women who left their mark defending women's rights and status, were inspirations for future generations.
+Pioneering Saudi women who left their mark defending women's rights and status were inspirations for future generations.

 Her Royal Highness Princess Lamia